SamBailey6194/the-ember-table/README.md

 - For better TDD and BDD focus on writing the relevant tests for that sprint first.
 - Focus on what the project needs first and add extra elements later, e.g I focused on menus too early as shown by commits.
 - Commit more often and more regularly to have concise commit messages.
+- Note down in the README the bugs and how I fixed them as they come up to help for future development.

 ## Testing